 While Facebook is mostly about what happened and that is going to happen at camp, Twitter is all about the ‘now’.
 Users rely on Twitter for real-time action and updates.
 Before and after camp, use Twitter to connect with parents about what’s happening as you prepare for the next season and reflect on the last.
 During camp, keep parents connected to their kids and excited about what’s happening at camp.
 This will attract new parents because they will see all of the amazing things you’re doing to engage other kids, and they will want their kids to be a part of it.

 A completely visual platform that hooks parents with engaging photos and videos, Instagram is a great way to grab attention and share your camp identity, philosophy, and culture.
 Feature images of campers engaging in all aspects of your camp so that parents can see and feel what life is like at your camp.
-Check out our other blog post titled “10 Summer Camp Instagram Accounts You Should Be Following” to get in the loop on Instagram.
+Check out our other blog post with tips on how you can make the most of your camp’s Instagram account.

 Follow these tips to make any of your social media channels a huge success: